-African Languages was the 355th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 3 degrees in this year alone.
-This 9 less than the prior year, a decrease of 300.0%.
+African Languages was the 382nd most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 4 degrees in this year alone.
+This is a difference of 1 over the prior year, a growth of 25.0%.

-The United States has 3 different schools where you can get a degree in African languages.
-Our 2022 Best African Languages Schools ranking analyzes 1 of these schools to determine the best overall colleges for African languages students.
+This year's Best African Languages Schools ranking compares 1 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom African rankings further below.

 Students should have an ear for detail.
 There are many different African Languages and it is crucial to be able to detect which one is being spoken.
 An individual with a love for African Culture is also important.
 There are opportunities for study abroad programs at some institutions.
 This would allow a student to practice their lingual skills and experience the culture of Africa first hand.

 To prepare for this major, students are advised to take courses in World History, Latin, French Language, and World religion.
 These courses will help students understand the fundamentals of African Languages.

 A high school diploma or equivalent is typically required for most African degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Once you obtain your degree, additional African certifications required to pursue a career in this field.

 There are many different African degree levels.
 You can spend many years getting as high as a in African languages to something that takes less time like a .
 The type of African degree you choose will determine how long it takes to get your diploma.